 Date: 24 October 2024

-Speaker: Prof Massimiliano Guasoni, ORC Southhampton
+Speaker: Prof Massimiliano Guasoni, ORC Southampton

 Title: Optically Reconfigurable Photonics in Optical Fibers